operasoftware/devopera/src/_drafts/offline-with-upup-service-workers/offline-with-upup-service-workers.md

     });
   </script>

-In this article we will first look at how you can use UpUp to add offline capabilities to your site in under 10 minutes.
+In this article we’ll first look at how you can use UpUp to add offline capabilities to your site in under 10 minutes.
 We will then dive deeper behind the scenes, and see how UpUp achieves all of this.

 ## 10 minute tutorial